thruston/grid-banger/README.rst

     python test/bench_mark.py
     python3 test/bench_mark.py

-this sholuld produce something like:
+This should produce something like:

 ::